U.S. tax guide for American nomads

 If needed, you can request a further extension to October 15th by filing Form 4868.

-Ensuring timely filing and payments helps avoid penalties and interest charges.
+Filing and paying on time helps avoid penalties and interest charges.

 Foreign Earned Income Exclusion (FEIE)